Evidence review

 Everything we genuinely know about what GLP-1 drugs do for weight and health comes from trials that used the full, standard doses — not microdoses.

 That cardiovascular result is the one most often borrowed to sell microdosing ("even a little protects your heart!").
 It does not support that claim.
 SELECT used the full standard dose.
 There is no basis for extrapolating its benefit to a microdose, and anyone who does so is inventing a finding the trial never produced.
+We unpack the semaglutide-specific version of this question in microdosing semaglutide: does a sub-therapeutic dose do anything?.

 Dose-response: less drug does less